-Named after the Roman God of Fire, Vulcan is home to farmers, ranchers, and the occasional Klingon tourist.
+Named after the Roman God of fire, Vulcan is home to farmers, ranchers, and the occasional Klingon tourist.
 Vulcan's pre-Star Trek claim to fame was its 9-in-a-line grain elevators, and while it was once the largest grain-exporting site west of Winnipeg, it is now a typical rural community in need of tourism dollars.
-And for the last three decades, many of those tourist dollars have come from Trekkies, who have come for the two festivals, the replica Starship Enterprise and the recently relocated to Drumheller TrekCetera Star Trek museum.
+For the last three decades, many of those tourist dollars have come from Trekkies, who have come for the two festivals, the replica Starship Enterprise, and the recently relocated to Drumheller TrekCetera Star Trek museum.

 I've been a closeted Trekkie since a child, having watched the entire original series as reruns on my dad's VHS tapes, so this seemed like a unique opportunity to check out the most hardcore of Trekkie specimens.